HL7/fhir-shorthand/input/pagecontent/shorthand.md

 `* address[USAddress].state = UspsTwoLetterAlphabeticCodes#MA`

 > **NOTE:** The example above assumes the context of an instance.
-If we were trying to constrain the `state` only in the `USAddress` profile (and other profiles of `Address` were possible), then this would actually be slicing -- and slicing syntax should be used.
+If we were trying to constrain the state only in the USAddress profile (and other profiles of Address were possible), then this would actually be slicing, and slicing syntax should be used.

 #### Sliced Array Paths

 FHIR allows lists to be compartmentalized into sublists called "slices".
-For example, the `Observation.component` list in a profile for Apgar score might have a RespiratoryScore component slice and a Appearance component slice, among others.
+For example, the Observation.component list in a profile for Apgar score might have a RespiratoryScore component slice and a Appearance component slice, among others.
 To address a specific slice, follow the path with square brackets (`[` `]`) containing the slice name.
 To access a slice of a slice (i.e., _reslicing_), follow the first pair of brackets with a second pair containing the resliced slice name.

 **Example** Fix the code in an existing slice on Observation.component called `RespiratoryScore`: